-Why are tags and badges superior to the traditional folders?
+Why are tags and badges superior to the traditional folders when structuring SOPs?

 Folders are based on an old paradigm of a filing cabinet with drawers and folders.
 But, technology can be so much smarter in organizing documents than that.
-The big difference lies in the scalability of tags: an instruction can only be found in one folder at a time, but the same instruction can have an endless amount of tags to be found by the user.
+The big difference lies in the scalability of tags: a SOP or instruction can only be found in one folder at a time, but the same instruction can have an endless amount of tags to be found by the user.

-Let’s take that filter cleaning instruction mentioned above as an example: say you’ve created this instruction in your instruction CMS and you want to share it with the teams on the shop floor who need it.
+You’ve created an instruction and you want to share it with others.
 If you’d be working with folders, you'd have to pick one specific folder or duplicate the instruction, which could cause clutter issues with versioning.
 When using tags on the other hand, you can add as many tags as you want to improve searchability of the category data you created.
 For this specific instruction, you could use tags including “filter”, “cleaning”, “CILT”, “name of the machine”, “name of the line where the machine is located”, and “name of team/department who performs the task”.

-Tags are the most effortless tool for organizing and adding data to content without the hassle of folder layers.
+Tags are the most effortless tool for structuring SOPs and adding data to content without the hassle of folder layers.